aosabook/500lines/cluster/CHAPTER.rst

 Clustering by Consensus
 ***********************

-In this chapter, we'll explore implementation of a network protocol designed to support reliable a distributed computation.
+In this chapter, we'll explore implementation of a network protocol designed to support reliable distributed computation.
 Network protocols can be difficult to implement correctly, so we'll look at some techniques for minimizing bugs and for catching and fixing the remaining few.
 Building reliable software, too, requires some special development and debugging techniques.